SeatWith/typst-packages/packages/preview/acrotastic/0.1.0/acrotastic.typ

     }
   })
 }
-// Display an acronym in the plural form.
+// Display acronym in the plural form.
 Expands it if used for the first time.
 #let acrpl(acronym, link: true) = {acr(acronym, plural: true, link: link)}

 // Print an index of all the acronyms and their definitions.
 #let print-index(title: "List of Abbreviations", sorted: "up", delimiter: ":", acr-col-size: 20%, level: 1) = {
-  assert(sorted in ("keep","up","down"), message:"Sorted must be a string either \"\", \"up\" or \"down\"")
-  if title != "" {heading(level: level, outlined: outlined)[#title]}
+  assert(sorted in ("keep","up","down"), message:"Sorted must be a string either \"keep\", \"up\" or \"down\"") if title != "" {heading(level: level, outlined: outlined)[#title]}
   acros.display(acronyms=>{
     let acr-list = acronyms.keys()